chocolatey/choco-wiki/ChocolateyForBusinessQuickStartGuide.md

 Thank you for choosing Chocolatey as your partner in Windows software automation management.
 We are excited to help you dive in and successfully implement a deployment of all the necessary components.

+> :memo: **NOTE**
+>
-> :memo: **NOTE**: This quick-start guide is intended for customers who have recently purchased Chocolatey for Business (C4B), or are evaluating C4B as part of a proof-of-concept.
-It illustrates only **one** method of setting up your Chocolatey environment, and is by **NO** means exhaustive.
-Our goal is to get you up-and-running quickly, and testing out the feature set.
-For a more complete reference of possible scenarios and solutions, please refer to the [[Organizational Deployment Documentation|HowToSetupOfflineInstallation]].
+> This quick-start guide is intended for customers who have recently purchased Chocolatey for Business (C4B), or are evaluating C4B as part of a proof-of-concept.
+> It illustrates only **one** method of setting up your Chocolatey environment, and is by **NO** means exhaustive.
+> Our goal is to get you up-and-running quickly, and testing out the feature set.
+> For a more complete reference of possible scenarios and solutions, please refer to the [[Organizational Deployment Documentation|HowToSetupOfflineInstallation]].

 If you have any questions or would like to discuss more involved implementations, please feel free to reach out to your Chocolatey representative.